Dr Carla van Laar. Artist. Creative And Experiential Therapist

 PACFA Reg.
 Clinical and Accredited Supervisor – PACFA

-Carla van Laar is a painter and therapeutic arts practitioner from Australia.
+Carla is a painter and therapeutic arts practitioner from Australia.
 Born in Brisbane, Carla is first generation Australian on her Dutch grandparents side, and 7th generation through her maternal bloodline who were mostly English and came to Australia in the early colonisation of the 1800s.
 Her mother grew up in remote North Queensland and most of her extended family still live up North.

 Carla currently lives and works in Boon Wurrung Country in the South Eastern coastal town of Inverloch, paying deep respects to the First Peoples of the Kulin Nations whose land was never ceded and will always be Aboriginal land.

-Identifying as a cisgender woman, Carla is passionately disinterested in socially constructed identities that disempower anyone.
+Identifying as a cishet woman, Carla is passionately disinterested in socially constructed identities that disempower anyone.
 Carla has over 25 years’ experience working with people and the arts for health and well-being in community organisations, justice, health and education contexts.

 Carla’s first book “Bereaved Mother’s Heart” was published in 2007 and broke social taboos about maternal grief.
 From 2008-18 she established and ran an independent art therapy studio and gallery in Melbourne.
 Her Doctoral research “Seeing Her Stories” continues the mission to make women’s stories visible, through art.